videosdk-live/videosdk-rtc-ios-sdk-example/README.md

-# Video SDK IOS SDK Example
+# Video SDK IOS Example

 This is VideoSDK RTC example code for iOS.